-In Year 2 you need to take a further 15 credits from the list of available options.
+In Year 2 you need to take 30 credits that can be chosen from the list of available options.

-In Year 3 you must take optional modules to a total value of 90 credits.
-These optional modules may be selected entirely from available Economics third year options (as listed in the departmental student handbook).
+In Year 3 you must take optional modules to a total value of 120 credits.
+These may be selected entirely from available Economics third year options (as listed in the departmental student handbook).
 You cannot take the Dissertation in Economics (EC3400) module.
 You will do an MSci dissertation in the fourth year.

 In Year 4 you must take optional modules to a total value of 30 credits.
-These must be chosen from available Economics fourth year options (as listed in the departmental student handbook).
+These may be selected entirely from available Economics fourth year options (as listed in the departmental student handbook).